002: Understand Your Anxiety Triggers

 Some triggers can’t be avoided so for those you’ll use your anxiety management tools to manage your anxiety and symptoms when you’re in that situation.
 One of my old anxiety triggers was the job I had at the time, and another was job interviews.
 So I felt stuck and unable to do anything about this.
 I decided to prepare myself for a job interview and began using visualisation, affirmations and other techniques to help me feel confident and manage my anxiety in a job interview.
 The interview went really well (as I’d visualised) and I got the job.
 I still work there now and I love my job.

-Get to work over the next week or so and let me know on Instagram or in the Anxiety Support Group on Facebook.
+Get to work over the next week or so and let me know on Instagram.
 Here are some of my triggers, those of you that have read my book Stand Up To Anxiety will know my triggers and how I’ve learned to manage and overcome specific ones.
 My most severe ones were driving and being in public places alone, particularly shopping.
 Others are death and other people dying, even people I don’t know.
 Being in unfamiliar places or with people I don’t know, being in bars or areas where people were drinking alcohol.
 Being out in the dark, being home alone, a dark room.

 One that I’m still working on is spiders, they still trigger my anxiety.
 Once I was home alone and a huge spider was in my living room and I had a panic attack because I couldn’t leave the room.
 I managed to get my panic attack and anxiety under control enough to do the rational thing and put a glass over the spider so I could feel comfortable and leave someone else to remove the spider (I don’t agree with killing them, my boyfriend lets them go outside).